Fire Prevention Week: 5 Tips to Help Seniors Prevent Fires

 Escape routes should be well-lighted, night or day.
 Consider motion sensor lights that can illuminate a path if a senior needs to leave in the middle of the night.

-, ensure there’s no low furniture, loose rugs, or clutter in the path.
+And, to prevent falls, ensure there’s no low furniture, loose rugs, or clutter in the path.

 Finally, seniors should have a safe place to wait, such as a neighbor’s house, should their home catch on fire.

 Keeping Seniors with Alzheimer’s and Dementia Safe from Fire